International-Data-Spaces-Association/idsa/how-to-build-data-spaces/3-Build-Components.md

 Are you looking for external support for technology implementation process?
 IDSA works together with many different organizations who serve as technology implementation partners (TIP), that will support you as you build the necessary components to succeed with certification.
 Your TIP will help you to bring your use case from the drawing board into the real world.
 You can find more information [on IDSA Website](https://internationaldataspaces.org/adopt/implementation-partners/).

+## IDS Testbed
+IDS Testbed project ensures and facilitates integration of IDS connector into existing (eco)systems.

+The IDS Reference Testbed is a set up with Open Source IDS components which can be used to verify that a component:

+* implements the IDS specifications for establishing connections and communication.

+* and, thus, can work interoperable with all IDS components in the testbed setup.

+IDS-Testbed documentation includes

+* An installation guide with instructions to install the testbed and each individual component
+* An interconnectivity guide to connect the different components to one another
+* A user guide that explains:
+     * how you can connect the connector you have developed to the components of the testbed.
+     * how to get a certificate
+     * how to register at the DAPS
+     * etc

+[Here](https://github.com/International-Data-Spaces-Association/IDS-testbed) you can download and install the IDS Testbed.